bce99/solidity_by_example/README.md

 This is a solidity tutorial repo for the sole purpose of recording my files created while learning solidity.

-Credits to Smart Contract Programmer YouTube channel, whose many teaching videos I follow closely.
+Credits to HashLips, Smart Contract Programmer and Derek Banas YouTube channel, whose many teaching videos I closely followed.